-Fructose in energy drinks has been linked to fat accumulation around the midsection, often referred to as belly fat or visceral fat.
+If wondering how this happens, the fructose in energy drinks has been linked to fat accumulation around the midsection, often referred to as belly fat or visceral fat.

 Belly fat is a huge risk factor for heart disease, high blood pressure, heart attack, stroke, asthma, breast cancer, colon cancer, and type 2 diabetes.